eissafaheem/instantly-video-calling-app/README.md

 When both users are present exchange of offer and answer is complete and  web rtc connection is setup to exchange video streams.
 ![image](https://github.com/eissafaheem/instantly-video-calling-app/assets/68000460/ceadc146-fa57-47eb-91c0-3fa459e21f61)

-Feat
-    Minor
-        eleminate peer connection
-        turning off video audio
-        notifying other about turning off and leaving Major
-        creator of meeting left meeting has ended meeting does not exist
-        Screen sharing